Chumley's: History

-Rebuilding and reopening (2012-2020)
+Rebuilding and reopening (2012-2019)

-An article in The New York Times of December 31, 2012 detailed the rebuilding process.
+An article in The New York Times of December 31, 2012, detailed the rebuilding process.
 The building that housed Chumley's was linked to four others, all damaged since the wall collapse in 2007.
 Several buildings were completed and became condominiums.
 The space that housed Chumley's needed to obtain a new permit before it could re-open as a bar.

-After extensive renovation, Chumley's officially re-opened on October 18, 2016 as a reservations-only dinner restaurant featuring upscale bar food and "mixology" drinks.
-The dining room was about 10% smaller in height and width than it had been prior, because of the extent of the damage done by the collapse, and the "Garden Door" was permanently closed.
+After extensive renovation, Chumley's officially re-opened on October 18, 2016, as a reservations-only dinner restaurant featuring upscale bar food and "mixology" drinks.
+The dining room was about 10% smaller in height and width than it had been before, because of the extent of the damage caused by the collapse.
+The "Garden Door" was also permanently closed.
 The new owner was Alessandro Borgognone, who also owned the nearby Sushi Nakazawa.

 Closure (2020-2021)

-TimeOut noted that in its five-year run, it was "well regarded and stayed popular."
-Chumley’s was closed on March 22, 2020 due to the COVID-19 pandemic in New York City.
-After some months of lockdown, a permanent closure was announced in July 2020.
-The contents were scheduled for auction by A. J. Wilner Auctions on July 29, 2020; this date was changed to April of 2021.
+TimeOut noted that in its five-year run, it was "well regarded and stayed popular".
+Chumley's was closed on March 22, 2020, due to the COVID-19 pandemic in New York City.
+After a few months of lockdown, a permanent closure was announced in July 2020.
+The contents were scheduled for auction by A. J. Wilner Auctions on July 29, 2020; this date was changed to April 2021.
 It remained closed in October 2021.

+Frog Club (2024)

+In February 2024, a new restaurant named Frog Club opened in the former Chumley's building.
+It closed in December 2024.